 The Magnolia Society attracts magnoliaphiles from all walks of life and all parts of the world.
 This month, we catch up with Dan Hinkley, well-known plantsman and author of The Explorer's Garden series of books.
-Dan will be speaking at our upcoming annual meeting in St. Louis, Missouri in April.
+Dan will be speaking at our upcoming annual meeting in Atlanta, Georgia USA in March 2014.
 The title of his talk is "The Accidental Magnoliaphile: Stumbling Upon Magnolias in Asia and Learning to Love Them."
 Here Dan tells us a little more about what drew him to the world of magnolias.

 Q: What magnolias do you grow at home?